giftnuss/foodsharing/docs/troubleshooting.md

 ## CSRF Exception

-When working on the api one usually wants to try it out.
+When working on the API one usually wants to try it out.
-If you just type in the api call in the web browser while running the local webpage on [`localhost:18080`](setting-things-up.md) you probably get a [`CSRF Exception`](https://de.wikipedia.org/wiki/Cross-Site-Request-Forgery).
+If you just type in the API call in the web browser while running the local webpage on [`localhost:18080`](setting-things-up.md) you probably get a [`CSRF Exception`](https://de.wikipedia.org/wiki/Cross-Site-Request-Forgery).
 This is a safety feature:
-- While you are logined via foodsharing.de other pages can send api calls.
+- While you are logined via foodsharing.de other pages can send API calls.
 - Since your browser has a session foodsharing.de usually would answer the request, the other page got data that it shouldn't get.
-- Solution: foodsharing.de sends a csrf-token that the client saves as a cookie and sends with every api call.
-Since cookies can only be accessed by the correct web page, only the foodsharing.de-Tab can authenticate itself.
+- Solution: foodsharing.de sends a CSRF-token that the browser saves as a cookie and the client reads from the cookie and sends the token as a header with every API call.
+Since cookies can only be accessed by the correct web page, only the foodsharing.de site can make requests.
-- When you just type in the api call you look like a different site/ tab and get rejected.
+- When you just type in the API call the headers including the CSRF-token are not set and you are rejected.

 There are several work-arounds:
 - You write tests.
 You should write tests anyway and since they emulate a complete session, the CSRF-Token is sent and valid.
-- You add an api call in some javascript-file that gets executed.
+- You add an API call in some javascript-file that gets executed.
 For example add the following into `/src/Modules/Dashboard/Dashboard.js`:
 ```
 import { get } from '@/api/base'
 get('/activity')
 ```
 Make sure that you do not commit those temporary changes!
-- You disable the SCRF-Check in `/src/EventListener/CsrfListener.php` by commenting the lines
+- You disable the CSRF-Check in `/src/EventListener/CsrfListener.php` by commenting the lines
 ```
 // if (!$this->session->isValidCsrfHeader()) {
 //  throw new SuspiciousOperationException('CSRF Failed: CSRF token missing or incorrect.');